 This went on for well over a year!

-I was totally consumed with Charlie, with his life, with his death, his illness; I found no joy in my own life, no comfort in my family and obviously no solace in being consumed with his death.
+I was totally consumed with Charlie; with his life, with his illness and with his death.
+I found no joy in my own life, no comfort in my family and obviously no solace, being consumed with his death.
 It was a dead-end and I was trapped.

 I finally got help, but it took years to get through to the other side.
-I was told I was suffering from “complex grief.
+I was told I was suffering from “complicated (or complex) grief.”

 I had become “sick” because I had not dealt with my grief.
 I had successfully managed Charlie’s illness and subsequent death, but never dealt with my own feeling of loss, grief and abandonment.